Ganishk/contra-webers/README.md

 ## Problem statement
-This repository contains source code for a website which matches urban workers who seek the job with their clients
+This repository contains source code for a website which matches urban workers who seek the job with their clients.

 ## Workflow
- - It lists down the registered urban workers
+ - It lists down the registered urban workers.
  - The needed people can hire them in th.is platform.
- - We will create a website and put the data of available workers
+ - We will create a website and put the data of available workers.

 ## Future Goals